Updated July 17, 2023

 Introduction of Short Selling

-- Let me take you to the layman meaning of the word “short selling”.
-Suppose you have a purchased a stock @ $ 100.
-After sometime, you will sell the stock at profit/loss.
-This selling is done after you have purchased the stock (i.e. first you “bought” the stock, then you “sold” it).
+- Let me take you to the layman’s meaning of “short selling.”
+Suppose you have purchased a stock @ $ 100.
+After some time, you will sell the stock at a profit/loss.
+This selling is done after you have purchased the stock (i.e., first, you “bought” the stock, then you “sold” it).

-- What if I tell that, you first need to “borrow” the stock from a person for a specified period & then “sell” the stock immediately.
-At the maturity date, you will purchase the stock from the market & return it back to the lender.
-For such lending, you the lender for “stock lending charges”.
-It is like taking a loan for a period & repaying with the principal amount with interest.
+- What if I tell you that you first need to “borrow” the stock from a person for a specified period & then “sell” the store immediately?
+At the maturity date, you will purchase the stock from the market & return it to the lender.
+For such lending, you are the lender for “stock lending charges.”
+It is like taking a loan for a period & repaying the principal amount with interest.

-- Thus, normal selling means “buy & then sell”.
-Short selling means “borrow, sell the stock & then buy”.
+- Thus, average selling means “buy & then sell.”
+Short selling means “borrow, sell the stock & then buy.”

-- This strategy is used by portfolio managers for hedging themselves from the downside risk of movement of stock prices.
+- Portfolio managers use this strategy to hedge themselves from the downside risk of moving stock prices.
 Also, speculators used this advanced trading strategy as a medium of speculation & to gain from price movements.

 - So, short selling is used for both intra-earners & medium-short term investors.

-- So basically, short selling is involved where a person borrows stock or any other financial instrument which he believes will observe a decrease in price in the future.
+- So basically, short selling involves a person borrowing stock or any other financial instrument that he believes will observe a decrease in price in the future.
 So, it is a downside bet.